leahneukirchen/lr/README.md

 * `%U`: numeric uid.
 * `%e`: number of entries in directories (only with `-D`).
 * `%t`: total size used by accepted files in directories (only with `-D`).
+* `%Y`: type of the filesystem the file resides on.

 ## Sort order